jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 	ls -l -t -r
 	ls -lh

 Note that the last example combine multiple options but only use one dash.
 This is a very common way of specifying multiple command-line options.
 You may be wondering what some of these options are doing.
-Itâ€™s time to learn about Unix documentation....
+It's time to learn about Unix documentation....

 ---

 ## U11: Man your battle stations!
 [U11]

 If every Unix command has so many options, you might be wondering how you find out what they are and what they do.
-Well, thankfully every Unix command has an associated â€˜manualâ€™ that you can access by using the `man` command.
+Well, thankfully every Unix command has an associated 'manual' that you can access by using the `man` command.
 E.g.

 	$ man ls
 	$ man cd
 	$ man man # yes even the man command has a manual page

 When you are using the man command, press `space` to scroll down a page, `b` to go back a page, or `q` to quit.
 You can also use the up and down arrows to scroll a line at a time.
-The man command is actually using another Unix program, a text viewer called `less`, which weâ€™ll come to later on.
+The man command is actually using another Unix program, a text viewer called `less`, which we'll come to later on.

 Some Unix commands have very long manual pages, which might seem very confusing.
-It is typical though to always list the command line options early on in the documentation, so you shouldnâ€™t have to read too much in order to find out what a command-line option is doing.
+It is typical though to always list the command line options early on in the documentation, so you shouldn't have to read too much in order to find out what a command-line option is doing.

 ---